 Then we wanna take a look at estrogen-mimicking chemicals.
 And those are environmental toxins known as xenoestrogens.
 They can also be behind all these symptoms and where are you gonna find 'em?
-Well, environment, right?
+Well, in your environment, right?

-Now, another reason that you could be experiencing symptoms from this is if you have an ovulatory cycle, which means it's months where you don't release an egg so you could be increasing that estrogen dominance in the system.
+Now, another reason that you could be experiencing symptoms from this is if you have an ovulatory cycle, which means months where you don't release an egg so you could be increasing that estrogen dominance in the system.

 Have you had hot flashes or even difficulty sleeping?
-These are going to help you make that connection between your gut health and how your gut is impacting your hormones.
+These are going to help you make that connection between your gut health, and how your gut is impacting your hormones.

-So maybe it's in the next cycle you have, just take note of that, be mindful of those symptoms and see if it's gut related is one of your causes for estrogen dominance.
+So, maybe it's in the next cycle you have, just take note of that, be mindful of those symptoms and see if it's gut related is one of your causes for estrogen dominance.

 And another cause for estrogen dominance is our most beloved stress, which is, I think in almost every single video that I talk about anything stress is some factor in inflammation.